arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-beginner.md

 If you just got a new deck and don't know where to start, do the deck interview spread first.
 It gives you a structured way to get a feel for how that specific deck communicates before you try anything more complex.

+New to tarot entirely?
+My [9 tarot tips for beginners](/9-tarot-tips-for-beginners) cover choosing a deck, learning simple spreads, and building a daily practice.

 ← [Back to all free tarot spreads](/free-tarot-spreads/)

 <br>